International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 first the [ISO/IEC 19941 -- Cloud Computing Interoperability and
 Portability](https://standards.iso.org/ittf/PubliclyAvailableStandards/c066639_ISO_IEC_19941_2017.zip) and second the [European Interoperability Framework](https://ec.europa.eu/isa2/sites/default/files/eif_brochure_final.pdf).
-The Regulation of the European Parliament and of the Council on harmonized rules on fair access to and use of data ( [Data Act](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:52022PC0068) ) references both standards in its provisions for interoperability.
+The Regulation of the European Parliament and of the Council on harmonised rules on fair access to and use of data ( [Data Act](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:52022PC0068) ) references both standards in its provisions for interoperability.

 [Chapter VIII of the Data Act](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=COM%3A2022%3A68%3AFIN) provides for essential requirements to be